kmvanden/microbiome_analysis/README.md

   - Rarefaction removes differences in library size (sequencing depth), with the goal of ensuring fair comparison between the samples (i.e., deeper samples won’t appear more diverse).
   - However, the use of rarefaction is disputed, because it discards data (statistical power is decreased by shallower samples), introduces random variation (the subsampling is stochastic), can bias diversity estimation (especially for rare taxa) and does not correct for unobserved species.

 Alpha diversity values often exhibit heteroscedasticity (unequal variances across groups) and non-normal distributions.
-As a result, non-parametric statistical tests (**Wilcoxon Rank-Sum test** for comparing two groups and the **Kruskal-Wallis test** for comparing more than two groups) are typically used.
+As a result, non-parametric statistical tests are typically used.
 These tests are based on ranked data rather than raw values, and do not assume normality.
 However, they do assume that the distributions being compared have a similar shape (e.g., similar variance and skewness).
+  - **Wilcoxon Rank-Sum test** for comparing two groups.
+  - **Kruskal-Wallis test** for comparing more than two groups.

 To avoid rarefaction and to better model the underlying microbial diversity, newer methods infer latent (unseen) diversity using statistical methods.